2026.01.c

 Search VPN Connections

-The Search VPN Connections operation (GET platform/tenantData/v1/vpnconnections) returns a list of VPN configuration settings.
+The Search VPN Connections operation (GET platform/tenantData/v1/vpnconnections) returns a list of VPN connection.

 This operation supports filtering VPN configurations by customerGatewayIp or bgpRouting.
 Responses can be sorted by vpnConnectionId.